wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

    Click "Set up a workflow yourself" or select a <strong>template</strong> containing pre-populated yml files from various people.

    PROTIP: You can create and share templates for use by others in your own organization.
+See <a target="_blank" href="https://help.github.com/en/actions/hosting-your-own-runners">https://help.github.com/en/actions/hosting-your-own-runners</a>

    DEFINITION: In GitHub, a workflow is a configurable automated process made up of one or more <strong>jobs</strong>.

    Actions are individual steps within a job.